srobo/website/_events/sr2025/kickstart.md

 ## What to bring

 * Your robot kit (we intend to ship kits to teams ahead of Kickstart)
-* Any tools which might be useful to work with your kit, especially wire cutters and strippers.
+* Any tools which might be useful to work with your kit, especially wire cutters and strippers
 * A laptop to program your robots with, note that the USB stick for your robot needs a [USB Type-A socket](https://www.viewsonic.com/library/tech/usb-c-usb-b-and-usb-a-whats-the-difference/#USB_The_Basics)

 ## Directions